Graded Intervention Time Series: Introduction#

 Graded Intervention Time Series extends classical interrupted time series analysis to handle graded interventions - policies or treatments with varying intensity over time, rather than simple on/off changes.
 Traditional ITS methods model binary interventions (e.g., “policy enacted” vs “no policy”).
-This method (technically called Transfer Function Interrupted Time Series or TF-ITS in the literature [Box and Tiao, 1975]) handles more realistic scenarios where:
+This method (technically called Transfer Function Interrupted Time Series or TF-ITS in the literature [Box and Tiao, 1975], with extensions to multiple time series by [Abraham, 1980]) handles more realistic scenarios where:

-Effects saturate - diminishing returns as exposure increases (10th message less impactful than the 1st)
+3. Effects may saturate (optional) - diminishing returns as exposure increases (10th message less impactful than the 1st)

 Key Components#

-Saturation transforms: Model diminishing returns using Hill, logistic, or Michaelis-Menten functions
+• Saturation transforms (optional): Model diminishing returns using Hill, logistic, or Michaelis-Menten functions when appropriate

-Counterfactual analysis: Estimate effects by zeroing or scaling interventions
+• Counterfactual analysis: Estimate causal effects by zeroing or scaling interventions

 When to Use Graded Intervention Time Series#